Pippo98/Qt-Codes/README.md

 This means that if in the first message there are 5 numbers, the applications search only for 5 numbers

 ### Logging

-Activating the 'Log enable' switch tll the data received in the serial port can be saved in a file The path of the directory must be changed
+Activating the 'Log enable' switch the data received in the serial port can be saved in a file

+The path of the directory must be changed

-There variable in serial.cpp file named dir contains the path
+There is a variable in serial.cpp file named "dir", contains the path

 ### Others informations

 In the Chart Page there is a slider that changes the number of points present in one line

 The axis rescaling is managed with a timer in the Graph Chart file